 Our farming practices include a combination of traditional and organic methods.
 This includes the use of synthetic and organic fertilizers for plant and soil nutrition; cultivation, plastic mulch, and minimal herbicide use for weed control; and integrated pest management in conjunction with the University of Maine Cooperative Extension.

-SILVERIDGE FARM (There will be no strawberry picking in 2019.
-I’ll check back next year.)
+SILVERIDGE FARM (There was no strawberry picking in 2019.
+No update yet on 2020)

 699 Silver Lake Road